-In most pockmarks and areas of carbonate reef, images show that the carbonate is surrounded by sediment, and is often partially covered by sediment (Judd, 2005; Judd et al., 2007; Whomersley et al., 2010; O'Reilly et al., 2014).
+This pressure represents a single deposit of fine sediment to a depth of 30 cm.
+In most areas of carbonate reef, images show that the carbonate is surrounded by sediment, and is often partially covered by sediment (Judd, 2005; Judd et al., 2007; Whomersley et al., 2010; O'Reilly et al., 2014).
 For example, In the Irish Sea, the MDAC reefs in Texel 11 occur in areas of strong tidal currents and mobile sands (Judd et al., 2007; Whomersley et al., 2010) and the carbonate reefs were usually only 40% uncovered.
 Whomersley et al. (2010) described three epifaunal communities depending on their height above the sediment.
-MDAC at least 20 cm above the sediment included a diverse community of epifauna, while MDAC lower than 20 cm was characterized by scour resistant epifauna (e.g. Flustra foliacea) and low relief MDAC was uncovering due to movement of sediment.
+MDAC at least 20 cm above the sediment included a diverse community of epifauna, while MDAC lower than 20 cm was characterized by scour resistant epifauna (e.g. Flustra foliacea) and low relief MDAC was un-colonized by epifauna.
+It is probable that the reef undergoes regular periods of smothering and uncovering due to movement of sediment.
 Dando et al. (1994) noted that the intertidal and shallow subtidal MDAC reef the Kattegat was exposed, colonized by barnacles, mytilids etc. and eroded before being buried again.
 In the Codling Fault Zone, the MDAC forms mounds ca 5-10 m above the seabed and in Holden Reefs, MDAC stands up to 1.5 m above the seabed (Judd et al., 2007).

-Overall, the effect of a deposit of 30 cm on MDAC reefs depends on their size and height above the seabed.
-In pockmarks, small boulders may be buried and the epifauna adversely affected, depending on the time taken for the deposit to be removed by active gas seepage or water flow.
-Large areas of MDAC (e.g. the carbonate refs of Texel and Holden Reefs) may be covered on the surface.
+The effect of a deposit of 30 cm on MDAC reefs depends on their size and height above the seabed.
+Large areas of MDAC (e.g. the carbonate reefs of Texel and Holden Reefs) may be covered on the surface.
 In the Texel 11 reefs (Whomersley et al., 2010) a difference in height above the sediment of ca 20 cm made a significant difference to the epifaunal community.
 Therefore, a deposit of 30 cm may adversely affect the epifaunal community.
 Nevertheless, in areas of strong currents (e.g. Texel 11) the deposited sediment may not remain for more than one tidal cycle, and any effect would be minimal.
 In addition, many of the species present are probably adapted to sedimentation (see suspended sediment above).